railcore/railcore.github.io/hardware/leadscrew_couplers.md

 These Couplers are a common basic coupler.
 In testing they were louder than the others, and added Z-artifacts / banding.

+#### 3. Disc Coupler

+Can produce good prints similar to the pigid couplers, but not enough to be worth the cost